-The AIA New York Chapter sponsors over 100 CES events every year, ranging from lectures to tours to roundtable discussions and more.
-For up to date course offerings, please refer to the AIA NY online calendar.
+The AIA New York Chapter sponsors over 200 CES events every year, ranging from lectures to tours to roundtable discussions and more.
+For up-to-date course offerings, please refer to the AIANY / Center for Architecture online calendar.

 How do I fulfill my requirements?

 Most events at the Center for Architecture are offered directly by the AIA New York Chapter.
 Events are usually free for members and $10 for non-members.
-To ensure that you receive proper credit, remember to sign in with your name and AIA number on the way into the event, and please be sure to take a completed certificate of attendance, including your name, on your way out.
+To ensure that you receive proper credit, remember to sign in with your name, email, and AIA number on the way in or have the front desk staff scan your current member card.
+Certificates of completion are emailed after the event.
+You may need to whitelist the email address CES@aiany.org to ensure you receive the certificates.

-For programs not sponsored directly by AIA New York, the course provider (the organization offering the course, lecture, or seminar) is responsible for providing you with documentation of your attendance, and if you are an AIA member, the provider is also responsible for reporting your credits to AIA National.
+For programs not sponsored directly by AIA New York, the course provider (the organization offering the course, lecture, or seminar) is responsible for providing you with documentation of your attendance.
+If you are an AIA member, the provider is also responsible for reporting your credits to AIA National.

-In addition to attending programs for credit, members may also receive credit for teaching, and they may self-report some other content as well.
-Information can be found on the national AIA Web site for self-reporting eligibility and procedures.
+In addition to attending programs for credit, members may also receive credit for teaching and may self-report some other content as well.
+Information for self-reporting can be found on the AIA National website.
 Please note that self-reported activites will not be credited towards the continuing education requirements for your registration renewal as an architect in New York.

 How do I get my Continuing Education transcript?